-Praised highly as one of the amusement events around the world most worth watching by Lonely Planet and other travel leaders, the Chinese New Year Night Parade in Hong Kong will be held for the 17th time in 2014.
+Praised highly as one of the amusement events around the world most worth watching by Lonely Planet and other travel leaders, the Chinese New Year Night Parade is held in Hong Kong annually.
 It is a carnival-like event featuring themed floats, local performance groups, and marching bands that put on fantastic shows along the parade route.
 Of course, there will also be traditional lion and dragon dances.

 The Hong Kong Chinese New Year Fireworks Display has been held since 1982 at Victoria Harbor.
 It is held in the evening of the second day of the holiday.
 Watching hundreds of thousands of fireworks exploding in the sky above Victoria Harbor and celebrating the New Year with over 400,000 people is a truly impressive experience.

 Strolling through the flower markets after a New Year's Eve dinner with friends and family is one of the must-dos on a Hong Kong Chinese New Year activity list.
 In total, 14 open air flower markets are held from the 25th day of the 12th month of the Chinese lunar calendar to the eve of Chinese New Year, lasting for 6 days in total.
 Among them, those held at Victoria Park and Fa Hui Park are the largest in scale and the most festive.
 You should not miss visiting a flower market visit during a Chinese New Year holiday.